 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-What are the Supervised Experience Requirements for Becoming a Counselor in Florida?
+What Are the Supervised Experience Requirements to Become a Counselor in Florida?

 The Supervised Experience Requirements that must be met to become a Counselor in Florida state that there must be at least 3 semester hours or 4-quarter hours with coursework that is at the graduate level.
 The following 12 hours must have been studied while being supervised: